Health & Nutrition

-Neuroprotectin D-1 produced in the body from DHA protects brain and retina cells.
+- Neuroprotectin D-1 produced in the body from DHA protects brain and retina cells.
 NP-D1 prevents formation of the amyloid-beta proteins associated with Alzheimer's disease, and the damaging inflammation induced by amyloid-beta proteins.
-(As yet, there is no clinical evidence that dietary DHA prevents or treats any form of dementia.)
+As yet, there is no clinical evidence that diets rich in fish or supplemental DHA can prevent or cure any form of dementia.
+However, preliminary clinical evidence suggests that such diets may delay the onset and/or reduce the severity of mild-to-moderate cognitive impairment.
 NP D-1 plays similar roles with regard to retinal pigment epithelial (RPE) cells.

 - DHA moderates the creation of pro-inflammatory eicosanoids derived from omega-6 fatty acids (arachidonic acid).